 - Visit the store at http://chrome.google.com/webstore.
 You can also reach it by clicking the icon in the Apps section of the New Tab page.

-- Browse or search for the app you’d like to install.
+- Browse or search for the app that you’d like to install.

 - Free apps show an Add to Chrome button on their details page.
 Click the button to install the app.
 See a Buy for [price] button instead?
 Learn more about buying apps

-- The app automatically installs and its icon appears in the “Apps” section of the New Tab page.
+- The app is installed automatically and its icon appears in the “Apps” section of the New Tab page.
 You'll see a prompt that points you to the icon at the top of the browser window to open the New Tab page.
-To use the app later, go to the Apps section in the New Tab page and click on the app icon.
+To use the app later, go to the Apps section on the New Tab page and click the app icon.
 You can also go to the item's details page in the store to click the Launch app button.

 Some developers may offer free versions of their paid apps.
 If a free trial is available, you‘ll see a Try now button on the app’s details page.
 Click the button to install the trial.
 Learn more about free trials